Tonaeus/overlist/README.md

 ## Contact

-For questions or issues, open an issue on GitHub or contact me at [tonytran.tt890@gmail.com](mailto:tonytran.tt890@gmail.com).
+For questions or issues, please open an issue on GitHub or contact me at [tonytran.tt890@gmail.com](mailto:tonytran.tt890@gmail.com).